gregjacobs/Autolinker.js/README.md

 ## Changelog:

+### 0.9.1

+- Added a patch to attempt to better handle extraneous &lt;/a&gt; tags in the input string if any exist.
+This is for when the input may have some invalid markup (for instance, on sites which allow user comments, blog posts, etc.).

 ### 0.9.0

 - Added better support for the processing of existing HTML in the input string.
 Now handles namespaced tags, and attribute names